GeneSyte™ prenatal genetic screening

 GeneSyte™ can be conducted anytime from 10 weeks gestation.
-However, this test works well in combination with a 12-week ultrasound.
-The 12-week ultrasound looks for the healthy physical growth of a baby, GeneSyte™ looks at the chromosome health of the baby which is just as important.
+However, this screening test works well in combination with a morphology ultrasound scan.
+The morphology ultrasound scan (aka the 12-week scan) looks for the healthy physical growth of a baby and GeneSyte™ looks at the chromosome health of the baby which is just as important.

 All blood samples are tested at our Genea lab here in Australia and we have one of the fastest reporting times.

 GeneSyte™ costs $400 out of pocket, there is no Medicare rebate.
 At Genea, we also offer free genetic counselling to all our patients if needed.
 Our counsellors are highly qualified, specifically in genetics and pregnancy.